uv1000/P2/writeup_P2_Ulrich_voll.md

      [(img_size[0] * 3 / 4), 0]])
 ```

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+I implemented this in section 2.4 of my .jpynb.

-I adapted the sliding window algorithm for generating two 2nd order polynomial.
+I adapted the sliding window algorithm from quizz/classrom for generating two 2nd order polynomial.

+I slightly adapted the functions find_lane_pixels() and fit_polynomial() from the quizz.

-I had to adapt the height of y-values summed for the initializing histogram (lower 2/3 instad of lower 1/2, as in the classroom quiz/example).
-I also increase the parameter "margin" from 100 to 125.
+Mainly I had to adapt the height of y-values summed for the initializing histogram (lower 2/3 instad of lower 1/2, as in the classroom quiz/example).
+I payed to increase the parameter "margin" from 100 to 125 at some stage, but it is back to 100 in the present implementation.

+I also added some visualisation (paint lane found green), in fit_polynomial.

 The resulting algorithm in Section 2.4 of the .jpynb now yields satisfactory results for all test images provided.

 E.g. for image test6 I got: